B.S. in Nursing

 Curriculum for the Traditional Program

-Nursing courses are offered in a 4-1-4 semester sequence during the junior and senior years of study.
-The total BSN curriculum can be completed in four academic years (8 semesters) and includes 46 credit hours in the Common Core, 16 credit hours in other required and elective courses, and 60 credit hours in nursing major courses.
-Selected courses required for the BSN degree may fulfill certain Common Core Requirements; these and other required non-nursing courses are:
+Nursing courses are offered in a 4-4 semester sequence during the junior and senior years of study.
+The total BSN curriculum can be completed in four academic years (8 semesters) and includes 44 credit hours of General Education, 17 credit hours in other required and elective courses, and 60 credit hours in nursing major courses.
+Selected courses required for the BSN degree may fulfill certain General Education Requirements.
+These and other required non-nursing courses are:

 MATH 1101